 Ridgway has three yurts located on the Dutch Charlie site that will keep guests cool in the summer with three large screened windows and a ceiling fan.
 In the wintertime, insulated walls and a propane/gas log fireplace, shelter guests from cold winter winds while they revel in winter in the Rockies, nestled beneath the towering San Juan Mountains.
 As with all yurts in Colorado State Parks, you’ll need to bring your own bedding.

 State Forest - For more information or to make yurt reservations in State Forest State Park contact Never Summer Nordic at (970) 482-9411 or visit the Never Summer website.

-Sylvan Lake has three yurts located in a quiet spot at the top of the switchback up East Brush Creek (14 miles from Eagle, CO).
+Sylvan Lake has three yurts located in a quiet spot at the top of the switchback up East Brush Creek (14 miles from Eagle, CO), approximately 9 miles from the campground sites and cabins.
 Each yurt has two double futons and one set of bunk beds, accommodating up to six people.
 The yurts are heated and have solar lighting.
 Each yurt comes complete with tables, chairs and cupboards inside, as well as a picnic table and a fire pit with a grill outside.
 You will need to bring your own linens and water.
 Other items you might want to bring include warm clothing and boots, lanterns and flashlights, matches and cooking utensils.
-These yurts make a great base camp for snowmobiling, cross-country skiing and snowshoeing.
+These yurts make a great base camp for snowmobiling, cross-country skiing and snowshoeing.*